aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

  1. A [terminal location](virtual.md#terminal-location)
  1. A [beacon length](#beacon-length)

-A hash is made from th value at the terminal location, and stored at aws_dbe_b_name, and the name is used as a field name in queries.
+A hash is made from the value at the terminal location, and stored at at the top level of the structure with the name `aws_dbe_b_` followed by the configured name.
+The configured name is used as a field name in queries.

 To produce a standard beacon from a sequence of bytes :
 1. Compute the HMAC